scratch-bug/scratch_fuzzilli/README.md

 ## Result
-As of 2025-12-20, a total of 28 crashes were found, and 5 bugs were fixed, excluding duplication.
+As of 2025-12-20, a total of 28 crashes were found, and 5 bugs were fixed.

 ## Disclaimer